Bong Rin Ro

 Bong Rin Ro is an American theologian and missiologist.
-He is a founding leader and former executive secretary of the Asian Theological Association as well as former dean of the Asian Graduate School of Theology.
+He is a founding leader and former executive secretary of the Asia Theological Association as well as former dean of the Asia Graduate School of Theology.

 He served as the director of the World Evangelical Alliance Theological Commission from 1990 to 1996.

 Early life and education

 Ro was born on 1935 in North Pyongan, Korea and grew up during the Korean War.
 Following the death of his father, Ro lived in extreme poverty with his mother and five siblings.
 He completed a year studying philosophy at Seoul National University before moving to the United States with only fifty dollars.
 In 1956, Ro moved to South Carolina only knowing a few words of English.
 In 1957, Ro spent three months in New York City and was inspired by a Billy Graham crusade to pursue a liberal arts education.

 Ro holds degrees from Columbia Bible College (B.A.), Wheaton College (B.A.), Covenant Theological Seminary (B.D.), and Concordia Seminary (S.T.M. and Th.D.).